 We may earn money or products from the companies mentioned in this post.
 See the Affiliates and Disclosures page for more information.

-Looking for a way to get the cheerful color of Easter eggs without commercial dye?
-Look no further.
-Grab the vinegar and read on for recipes to create your favorite colors from your kitchen to make every Easter basket smile like a spring rainbow.
+Grab the vinegar (sorry there isn’t a way to get around egg coloring and void the vinegar smell) and read on for recipes to create your favorite colors from your kitchen to make every Easter basket smile like a spring rainbow.

 Save up all those yellow onion skins and let them color your eggs a soft sunny shade of orange.